RikusW/MegaU2S/Documentation/Modules.md

 It basically uses module 0x81 and adds a timeout of about 1 second.
 The Arduino Core will use this module to load the next Sketch,
 or to reset the Sketch when opening the console.

+# Debug Module
+It supports accessing any memory location including register, IO and SRAM.

+It has the following commands:
+ - data Read (address )
+ - Write ( address, data )
+ - WriteBit ( address, and\_mask, or\_mask )

+This will allow a C program on the PC to access the IO registers on the AVR.
+You'll be able to access AVR registers from within Visual studio as if using AVR Studio and a debugger.

+This cannot actually debug a program on the AVR itself.

+Look on [here](../U2S_Debug) for template project.